astrolytics-io/nucleus-analytics/README.md

 **Each property is optional**.
 You can start using the module with just the app ID.

 The module will try to autodetect a maximum of data as possible but some can fail to detect.

-It will tell you in the logs (if you set `debug: true`) which one it failed to detect.
+It will tell you in the logs which one it failed to detect.

 You can also change the data: